harvester/docs/docs/troubleshooting/os.md

       initrd (loop0)$initramfs
     }
     ```
-- Reboot to take effect.
+- Reboot for changes to take effect.

 ## How to change the default GRUB boot menu entry

-To change the default entry, first, check the `--id` attribute of a menu entry. e.g.,
+To change the default entry, first check the `--id` attribute of a menu entry, as in the following example:

 ```
 # cat /run/initramfs/cos-state/grub2/grub.cfg